civo/cli/README.md

 compinit
 ```

-To set the civo completion code for zsh to autoload on startup yo can run this command.
+To set the civo completion code for zsh to autoload on start up yo can run this command.
 ```bash
 civo completion zsh > "${fpath[1]}/_civo"
 ```